-In most of the cases, the nation paid compensation in the end; however, additional cost and labour were expended by the steps such as the seizure of the respondent party's property by the investor or the diplomatic intervention by the government of the home country.
-An example of an intervention by the investor's home country that attracted attention was the suspension of Generalized System of Preferences (GSP) for Argentina by the United States.
-Hence, the intervention by the investor's home country is not always advantageous for the investor.
+home country is not always advantageous for the investor.
 In order to secure compensation by the Russian government, a German investor filed a petition for seizure of the airplane that the Russian government brought to Germany for an air show.
-The German government requested the investor to withdraw the petition in fear of causing a diplomatic problem10.
+The German government requested the investor to withdraw the petition in fear of causing a diplomatic problem.10

-The World Bank work operation manual explains that new loans will be terminated if the member country is in a dispute related to expropriation and external debt and the country has no intent of taking remedial actions, or making reasonable effort to settle the dispute11.
+The World Bank work operation manual explains that new loans will be terminated if the member country is in a dispute related to expropriation and external debt and the country has no intent of taking remedial actions, or making reasonable effort to settle the dispute.
 As this rule applies to nations that violate an arbitration award, termination of loans by the World Bank may be a deterrent to the violation.
 The pressure from the World Bank was said to have led Argentina to accept the settlement with the investors in 2013.

-3. Difficulties in enforcing an arbitration award (sovereign immunity issues)
+3) Difficulties in enforcing an arbitration award (sovereign immunity issues)

 When a nation does not comply with an arbitration award to compensate, the investor can take legal actions such as seizing national property in order to enforce the award.
-From the perspective of ensuring the effectiveness of ICSID arbitration awards, the ICSID Convention stipulates that the award issued by ICSID arbitration on monetary compensation has validity equivalent to the final judgment of a court in each contracting state (ICSID Convention, Article 54 (1))12.
-An award is generally enforced in a third country other than the nation being ordered to compensate; however, the contracting states mentioned in the ICSID Convention Article 54 (1) include not only the countries involved in the arbitration but also the third country executing the award.
-Therefore, arbitration awards issued based on the ICSID
+From the perspective of ensuring the effectiveness of ICSID arbitration awards, the ICSID Convention stipulates that the award issued by ICSID arbitration on monetary compensation has validity equivalent to the final judgment of a court in each contracting state (ICSID Convention, Article 54 (1)).
+12 An award is generally enforced in a third country other than the nation being ordered to compensate; however, the contracting states mentioned in the ICSID Convention Article 54 (1) include not only the countries involved in the arbitration but also the third country executing the award.
+Therefore, arbitration awards issued based on the ICSID Convention are self-enforcing in ICSID member countries.
+13 14